Dre Campbell Farm

 24. Molt-X

-Another great insecticide for cucumber beetle control, this product contains a very potent compound derived from the neem tree.
+This is another great insecticide for cucumber beetle control.
+The product contains a very potent compound derived from the neem tree.

-It serves to prevent the eating of vegetation by insects and also acts as a repellent.
-Spray or apply directly to the soil.
+Molt-X serves to prevent the eating of vegetation by insects and also acts as a repellent.
+Use it to spray your plants and/or apply it directly to the soil.

 25. Beauveria bassiana

-This is a naturally occurring fungus that you can use on many beetles and soft-bodied pests in the garden.
-It will appear whitish at first when applied and stick to the pests’ bodies, killing them 7 to 14 days later.
+This is a naturally occurring fungus that you can use on many beetles and other pests in the garden.
+Once properly applied, it will infect and kill the beetles a few days later.

-BioCeres WP Beauveria bassiana can be purchased at various retailers for use alone or with other processes for ideal results.
+BioCeres WP Beauveria bassiana can be purchased at various online retailers or at some garden centers.

 See also: how to get rid of Japanese beetles naturally.